H6NTechnologies/H6NSDK/README.md

 ### CMake Project

-It isís super easy to use H6NSDK with a CMake-based project.
-Bbecause H6NSDK itself is built with CMake, so you can take advantage of the CMake target system to simplify your build scripts.
+It is‚Äôs super easy to use H6NSDK with a CMake-based project.
+Because H6NSDK itself is built with CMake, so you can take advantage of the CMake target system to simplify your build scripts.

 **Prerequisites & Requirements**